pixeldroid/jailang/docs/_features/General-Syntax.md

 ### Enums

-Enum elements can be initialized to arbitrary values.[^enum-declaration]
+Enum members start at `0` by default, but can be initialized to arbitrary values.[^enum-declaration]

 ```cpp
 My_Enum :: enum u16 {